pezra/pezra.github.io/_posts/2017-07-20-grand-canyon-rafting-day-4.md

 tags:
   - grand-canyon-2017
 ---
-Day 4 we hit some good rapids and hiked up aÂ beautiful slot canyon.
+Day 4 we hit some good rapids and hiked up a beautiful slot canyon.

 &nbsp;